JoachimGoebgen/LEDStripLamp/README.md

 # Troubleshooting

-## Why using two different Arduinos?!
+## Why are you using two different Arduinos?!
 There were just two different Arduinos laying around when I started this project.
 It is theoretically possible to use ESP32/ESP8266 or other WiFi-supporting Arduinos for both the lamp-control and the keypad-control.
 Notice that the ESP8266 made my WS281x-strip flicker, no matter how hard I tried to fix it so you might be better off with the newer ESP32.

 ## Espressifs Wifi.h is colliding with Arduinos Wifi.h when compiling?!